api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 # dAPIs

 Searchers need a way to monitor real-time off-chain prices to find profitable opportunities.
-Traditionally, searchers need to buy API subscriptions of the underlying oracle sources, creating additional friction in the process.
-API3 simplifies this process by providing the same data that is used for updating the dAPIs to the searchers publicly - and without cost.
+Traditionally, searchers have needed to buy API subscriptions from underlying oracle sources, creating additional friction in the process.
+API3 simplifies this process by providing the same data that is used for updating dAPIs to searchers publicly - and without cost.

-The price feed solution from API3 is called dAPIs and their design allows extracting OEV with ease.
+The price feed solution from API3 is called dAPIs, and their design allows extracting OEV with ease.

 ## How dAPIs Work?

 Let's start from the ground up.
 The dAPI logic is dictated by the Api3ServerV1 contract.
-The central part of API3 feeds are first-party oracle, relying on cryptographic signatures verified on-chain.
+The central part of API3 feeds is first-party oracles, relying on cryptographic signatures verified on-chain.

 ### dAPI Structure